Hello, Apple Shareholders!

 Monica Lozano, President & CEO of College Futures Foundation

 We recommend voting AGAINST his nomination.
-Sugar is a director of Chevron and the chairman of Uber, another company with a long and illustrious history of overexploiting workers.
+Sugar is a director of Chevron and the chairman of Uber.
+Both are unethical companies with a history of exploiting workers and the environment.

 Read more: